skip to main content

 On the Need for Usable Videos for Deaf-blind Students and How It Can Be Met With Captioning and Description

 The Described and Captioned Media Program (DCMP) is a national non-profit that is federally funded to serve as a free-loan media library of accessible educational videos for K–12 students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.
-DCMP recently conducted interviews in order to determine how accessible videos are used in the classroom with students who are deaf-blind and what other options need to be included in order for these videos to meet the widest need possible. about educators, deaf-blind
+DCMP recently conducted interviews in order to determine how accessible videos are used in the classroom with students who are deaf-blind and what other options need to be included in order for these videos to meet the widest need possible. about deaf-blind, educators

 Video Services for the Blind and Visually Impaired Population